 A power of attorney is one of the most important estate planning documents, but when one sibling is named in a power of attorney, there is the potential for disputes with other siblings.
 No matter which side you are on, it is important to know your rights and limitations.

-When a parent names only one child to be the agent under a power of attorney, it can cause bad feelings and distrust.
-If you are dealing with a sibling who has been named agent under a power of attorney or if you have been named agent under a power of attorney over your siblings, the following are some things to keep in mind:
+When a parent names only one child to be the agent under a power of attorney it can cause bad feelings and distrust.
+If you are dealing with a sibling who has been named agent under a POA or if you have been named agent over your siblings, the following are some things to keep in mind:

-- Access to the parent.
+- Visitor access to the parent.
 An agent under a financial power of attorney should not have the right to bar a sibling from seeing their parent.
 A medical power of attorney may give the agent the right to prevent access to a parent if the agent believes the visit would be detrimental to the parent’s health.

 - The power of attorney ends at death.
 If the principal under the power of attorney dies, the agent no longer has any power over the principal’s estate.
 The court will need to appoint an executor or personal representative to manage the decedent’s property.

-If you are drafting a power of attorney document and want to avoid the potential for conflicts, there are some options.
+If you are drafting a POA document and want to avoid the potential for conflicts, there are some options.
 You can name co-agents in the document.
-You need to be careful how this is worded or it could cause more problems.
+You need to be careful how this is worded, or it could cause more problems.
 The best way to name two co-agents is to let the agents act separately.

 Sibling disputes over how to provide care or where a parent will live can escalate into a guardianship battle that can cost the family thousands of dollars.
 Drafting a formal sibling agreement (also called a family care agreement) is a way to give guidance to the agent under the power of attorney and provide for consequences if the agreement isn’t followed.

 To determine the best way for your family to provide care, consult with your attorney.
 Find a qualified attorney near you.